wp-plugins/mashsharer/readme.txt

 == Frequently Asked Questions ==

-<h4>Find here the most asked questions and my answers.
+> <h4>Find here the most asked questions and my answers.
 If you have any special question do not hesitate to write me personally at rene[at]digitalsday.com</h4>

+<h4>Why is the total count not shown immediately after sharing?</h4>
+It takes some time for the script to detect the sharing.
+So wait a few minutes than you see the total calculated clicks.
+Keep also in mind the caching time you defined in the admin panel.
+So when you set the plugin to 5minutes caching time.
+You have to wait at least for 5minutes until the click count is shown.

 <h4>Do i need a Mashshare or sharedcount account?</h4>
 No you don´t.
 There is no account needed for up to 10.000 daily requests.
 For most websites this is suitable enough as Mashshare make use of exensive caching so